rcarrata/istio-files/docs/mtls.md

 INFO[0008] executing command: '[nsenter -n -t 2430077 -- tcpdump -i eth0 -U -w - ((tcp) and (net 10.131.1.100))]' on container: 'ksniff-privileged', pod: 'ksniff-wn8t4', namespace: 'bookinfo'
 ```

-So now go to a new terminal window and execute:
+* So now go to a new terminal window and execute:

 ```
 curl $GATEWAY_URL -I
 ```

-Then move to kubectl sniff terminal window and stop the process (Ctrl+C).
+* Then move to kubectl sniff terminal window and stop the process (Ctrl+C).

-At the same directory, you have a file named mtls.pcap which is the captured traffic, you can use Wireshark to open the file, and you’ll see something like:
+* At the same directory, you have a file named mtls.pcap which is the captured traffic, you can use Wireshark to open the file, and you’ll see something like:

 <img align="center" width="700" src="pics/mtls-enabled-wireshark.png">

+If you check the pcap file with Wireshark, all the traffic it's encrypted with TLS1.x from and to all the microservices, because we enabled the mTLS feature in the PeerAuthentication object with the mode PERMISSIVE.

 ## B. Deploy mTLS with mode DISABLE

+Now, let's see what

 ```sh
 helm upgrade -i basic-gw-config -n ${DEPLOY_NAMESPACE} \